ClearBlade/native-libraries/async.md

 /**
  * Sends a control command to the given edges.
- * Valid commands are: start, stop, restart, status, undeploy, and logs.
+ * Valid commands are: "start", "stop", "restart", "status", "undeploy", "logs".
  * The edges param is an array of edge names.
  * If run on the edge, the edges param may only include the current edge's name.
- * Promise will resolve with an object whose keys are edge names whose and values are AdapterControlResponses.
+ * Promise will resolve with an object whose keys are edge names and whose values are AdapterControlResponses.
  * @param {string} command
  * @param {string[]} edges
  * @returns {Promise<object>}